My cover story

-Award-winning creative is built by diverse teams doing diverse work
+Award-winning creative is made by diverse and talented teams telling unexpected, human stories.

-Creative teams are built on mentoring, teaching and development
+Creative teams are built on mentoring, teaching, development and fun.

 I lead creative brief sessions, creative brand discovery and brainstorming workshops.
 Often, I use design thinking tactics to engage the stakeholders, like I did recently for the NYC Dept. of Health.
-I’ve never met a whiteboard or colorful sticky note I didn’t like.
+I’ve never met a whiteboard or a pack of colorful sticky notes I didn’t like.
 After great strategy, I insist on a thorough creative process, from brief to debrief, to bring oversight, quality and timeliness to achieve great creative work.

 In 2017, my team and I presented at NASA’s Jet Propulsion Lab about our take on strategic storytelling.
 Our main premise: Only through story, from one human to another, will you move people’s emotions to act and change outcomes.
 As I learned in my certificate course at Yale in 2018, “Behavioral Economics Immersion in Marketing & Insights,” strategic storytelling is built on solid data and human insights.
 My passion is to take these human insights and turn them into engaging creative stories that have revolutionary impact.

-If your passions align with mine, then contact me, and let’s get on with strategizing your brand story, and turn it into a binge-worthy brand “screenplay” for your business’ longterm success.
+If your passions align with mine then contact me, and let’s get on with awakening the soul of your brand.
+We’ll start by strategizing ways to turn your brand into a binge-worthy brand “screenplay” for your business’ longterm success.
 In my humble opinion , the best way for your brand to have a “storied” past worth retelling is by telling great stories in the present.